Last Modified: 11/24/2022

-Q: We are receiving a denial with claim adjustment reason code (CARC) CO236.
+Q: We received a denial with claim adjustment reason code (CARC) CO236.
 What steps can we take to avoid this denial code?

 This procedure or procedure/modifier combination is not compatible with another procedure or procedure /modifier combination provided on the same day according to the National Correct Coding Initiative.

-A: You are receiving this reason code when the service(s) has/have already been paid as part of another service billed for the same date of service.
+A: This denial is received when the service(s) has/have already been paid as part of another service billed for the same date of service.

 • The service represents the standard of care in accomplishing the overall procedure;